March 3, 2015

-Population: 3 million
+Population: around 3 million

-1- Iraqi Turkmen Front (ITF) which is an umbrella organizations of several parties: INTP, Turkmeneli Party (TP), Adalet part (AP), Islamic Movement of Iraqi Turkmens (IMIT) and the Independents Movement.
+1- Iraqi Turkmen Front (ITF): an umbrella organizations of several parties: INTP, Turkmeneli Party (TP), Adalet part (AP), Islamic Movement of Iraqi Turkmens (IMIT) and the Independents Movement.

 2- Turkmen Nationalist Movement (TNM),

 Non-political Turkmen organizations are: Turkmeneli Cooperation and Cultural Foundation (TCCF) in Turkey, Turkmen Brotherhood Center (TBC) in Iraq and Iraqi Turks Culture and Solidarity Association in Turkey.

 On 7 October 1997, Turkmen organizations arranged a "Turkmen Assembly" in Erbil, northern Iraq.
 The assembly gathered most of the Turkmen organizations, and determined the cultural, educational, information and social policies for the Turkmen people.
 The groups who attended the assembly have adopted the "Declaration of Fundamental Principles”.
 A 30-member council was created from various Turkmen organizations.
 In order to maintain the identity of the Turkmens and to ensure social solidarity worldwide, several associations and foundations were established in Denmark, Sweden, Germany, the Netherlands, Turkey, Canada, the USA and Australia.

 On 17 March 2014, an official of the Iraqi Turkmen Front (ITF) was shot dead.
 In consequence of the killing, the head of the ITF called on the Iraqi government to offer protection to Turkmen lawmakers.
 According to him, the attacks on ITF members had the aim to scare Iraqi Turkmens.